 - Radiation oncologist- prescribes and coordinates radiation therapy treatment.

 - Cancer nurses- assist with treatment and provide information and support throughout your treatment.

 - Other allied health professionals- such as social workers, pharmacists and counsellors.

 Screening for stomach cancer

-There is currently no screening for stomach cancer available in Australia.
+There is currently no national screening program for stomach cancer available in Australia.